MuhammadAbideen/TaskManager/README.md

 Deletes a task based on its ID.

+#### `GET /tasks/priority/:level`

+This endpoint allows retrieval of tasks based on their priority level.

 ### Error Handling

 - `404 Not Found`: Returned when attempting to access a non-existent task.